bighappyface/web3-react-starter/README.md

 Run `yarn add @openzeppelin/contracts` to install the latest version of the smart contracts.

 The smart contracts are located at `node_modules/@openzeppelin/contracts`.

+# 4. Create basic ERC-1155 smart contract

+Create a new contract `contracts/ExampleERC1155Token.sol` that implements the OpenZeppelin ERC-1155 contract.

+This example will use the `ERC1155PresetMinterPauser` preset contract that exposes `mint` functionality along with other conventional needs like access control, pause, burn, etc.

+## Smart Contract Testing

+Run `yarn add @nomiclabs/hardhat-waffle ethereum-waffle chai @nomiclabs/hardhat-ethers ethers` to install smart contract testing functionality in Hardhat.

+Run `npx hardhat test` to test the example ERC-1155 contract `mint` functionality.